DK Havenergi

 Ørsted has entered into an agreement with the investment company Copenhagen Infrastructure Partners (CIP) to develop 5.2 GW of offshore wind in Denmark.
 The company writes this in a press release.

-Political ambitions turned up
+Political ambitions increased

-Denmark, together with Germany, the Netherlands and Belgium, has also committed to tenfold the production of offshore wind in the North Sea by building new energy islands.
+Denmark has also committed, together with Germany, the Netherlands and Belgium, to tenfold the production of offshore wind in the North Sea by building new energy islands.

 The partnership between Ørsted and CIP is subject to regulatory approval, which is expected before the end of 2022.